c-3lab/dim/README.md

 # Features

 - 📀 Record the source url and post-processing, etc., of downloaded open-data
-- 🔧 Prepare all open data in one command by using files recorded by someone else
+- 🔧 Prepare all open data needed for the project in one command by using the `dim.json` recorded by someone else
 - 🚀 General post-processing, such as unzip, encoding, etc., is available from the start
 - 🔍 Search open-data from CKAN